 Children tend to thrive when their mother and father are married.
 It provides a safe and healthy environment for them.
 When a child’s parents are facing adversity their behavior may change.
 When God commanded man and woman to be fruitful and multiply.
 He recognized the value in a child having the security of both mother and father as one.
-Children, on average, do better in school, have minor behavioral issues, and have a better chance at forming healthy relationships when they live under a roof of two parents.
-A healthy marriage gives your children a front row seat to experience the benefits of a deep family bond.
+Children, on average, do better in school, have minor behavioral issues, and have a better chance of forming healthy relationships when they live under the roof of two parents.
+A healthy marriage gives your children a front-row seat to experience the benefits of a deep family bond.

 After God created man and woman He saw that it was good.
 By nature our God is a God of relationships as we see in the trinity as well as the creation of angels; therefore He recognized the immediate need for companionship for Adam.
 God created a woman to be the perfect match, companion, and help mate for him.
 Marriage is a precious gift from God that refines, strengthens, empowers, teaches, and ultimately points us back to Him.
 It is God’s best for you and the person you choose to spend your life with.
 Couples who have allowed God to be at the center of their lives individually and relationally become a living testimony of God’s blessings and redeeming love.